This post may contain affiliate links. Please read our disclosure policy.

-This easy Salisbury Steak recipe is comforting, delicious, and perfect for a weeknight dinner.
+This savory Salisbury Steak recipe is an easy one-pan dinner.

-Homemade Salisbury steak patties are simmered until tender in a creamy mushroom gravy.
+Homemade Salisbury steak patties are simmered until tender in a mushroom gravy.

-Mushrooms – Mushrooms add a rich flavor to the gravy.
-They can be replaced with extra onions if you’d prefer.
+Mushrooms: Mushrooms add flavor to the gravy and can be replaced with extra onions if you’d prefer.

 How to Make Salisbury Steak